openwisp/openwisp-docs/general/values.rst

 internet because it ensures fair treatment (non-discrimination) of private communications.

-The very first public Wi-Fi networks built with OpenWISP in Italy adhere strictly to this principle: no content filtering of any type is allowed on these networks, and no special privileges are given to any private entities.
+The very first public WiFi networks built with OpenWISP in Italy adhere strictly to this principle: no content filtering of any type is allowed on these networks, and no special privileges are given to any private entities.